 232 Hart Senate Office Building

 Legislative Resource Center

 Washington, DC 20515

-1The Secretary and the Clerk review the Guidance semiannually.
-Any questions, comments and suggestions should be directed to the Senate Office of Public Records and the House Legislative Resource Center in sufficient time for evaluation before the next semiannual reporting cycle (by May 15, 2013).
+1The Secretary and the Clerk review the Guidance annually.
+Any questions, comments, and suggestions should be directed to the Senate Office of Public Records and the House Legislative Resource Center.